leoreigoto/leoreigoto.github.io/README.md

 ****************************************************************************************************************************************
 ### Automation of an aquaponic system

+<b>Objective</b>

-Objective: To design and implement an automated aquaponic system, aiming to optimize resource utilization, improve system efficiency, and streamline the cultivation of both plants and aquatic organisms.
+To design and implement an automated aquaponic system, aiming to optimize resource utilization, improve system efficiency, and streamline the cultivation of both plants and aquatic organisms.

 C/C++ , IoT, Arduino, Automation, Engineering